MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/run-operations-on-tables-and-views-with-large-data-types-using-the-sql-adapter.md

 ---
+description: "Learn more about: Run operations on tables and views with large data types using the SQL adapter"
 title: "Run operations on tables and views with large data types using the SQL adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"